MicrosoftDocs/Advertising-docs/BingAds/scripts/examples/keywords.md

 ## Get a keyword's performance data

 To get a keyword's performance metrics, call the keyword's [getStats](../reference/Keyword.md#getstats) method.
 When you get the keyword, you need to specify the date range of the metrics data you want.
 You can specify the date range using a predefined literal, such as LAST_MONTH or TODAY, or a start and end date.
-To specify the date range you use one of the `forDateRange` methods when you select the keyword (see [KeywordSelector](../reference/KeywordSelector.md)).
+To specify the date range, use one of the `forDateRange` methods when you select the keyword (see [KeywordSelector](../reference/KeywordSelector.md)).

 For a list of metrics you can access, see the [Stats](../reference/Stats.md) object.